pfleigo/BoomBoomPow/README.md

 # BoomBoomPow
 graphic sound machine.
-Plaing around with paperjs and howler.
+Playing around with paperjs and howler.